Fleming Prize Lecture

 The Fleming Prize Lecture was first established in 1976 and named after Alexander Fleming, co-founder of the Society of General Microbiology (SGM), member and its first President (1945-1947).

-Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category, by 10 June 2020.
+Nominations for the Prize are welcome from any member of the Microbiology Society, regardless of membership period or category.
 Nominees do not have to be a member of the Society.

 The Fleming Prize recognises individuals who have made a distinct contribution to microbiology early in their career.